hughbrien/steelstratus.ai/observer_service.md

-- Steel Stratus
-- Observability Index / ApDex
+# Create an Observer Service
+Write the service in Python
-- First Iteration should REST API services
+This service should be able to analyze a REST API service and endpoint.

-- I want to create a solution that creates a score between 1 and 100
+@app.route('/analyze', methods=['GET','POST'])

-- Intial implementation would simple grade a REST Service with a score between 1 and 100
+Intial implementation would  grade a REST Service with a score between 1 and 100 The score should be based upon the following :
-- The score should be based upon Golden Signals : Response Time, Throughput, Error Rate and Compute Density
+  - Golden Signals : Response Time, Throughput, Error Rate and Compute Density
+  - High Load vs Low Load.
+High Load would be greater than 1000 Requests per Hour
+  - Fast vs Slow Response Time.
+Avearge Response Time Greater than 2000 milliseconds

-- It should compute the score every hour, day, week, month year.
-  -- Include options for Hour of the Day and Day of the Week.
+It should compute the score for  every hour, day, week, month year,  Hour of the Day and Day of the Week.